jerssonM/storicard-newsletter-test/README.md

 - Viewing subscribed users
 - Subscribing new users
 - Sending a newsletter to all users with a predefined HTML template
-- Unsubscribing a user via the received email.
+- Unsubscribing a user via the received email link

 The project and the Postgres database are hosted through Vercel.